xcat2/xcat-core/docs/source/advanced/networks/ethernet_switches/ethernet_switches.rst

     xdsh bntc125 --devicetype EthSwitch::BNT "enable;configure terminal;vlan 3;end;show vlan"

-Note that you can run multiple switch commands, they are separated by comma.
+.. note:: You can run multiple switch commands, each command is comma separated.

 Also note that --devicetype is used here. xCAT supports the following switch types out of the box: ::